-REDCAT's Studio series is an ongoing, interdisciplinary program featuring informal new performance works and works-in-progress.
-This edition of Studio is programmed by guest curators Jessica Emmanuel and Emily Mast, and offers adventurous audiences a glimpse at projects by Los Angeles artists, including:
+REDCAT's Studio series is an interdisciplinary program featuring informal new performance works and works-in-progress.
+This edition of Studio is programmed by guest curators Christine Marie and Deena Selenow and features a glimpse at projects by Los Angeles artists, including:

 Funded in part with generous support from the National Endowment for the Arts.

 CA - CalArts Students/Faculty/Staff